Indigenous Youth Climate Art Contest

 In 2019 the Fraser Basin Council invited Indigenous youth who live in BC to to participate in an art contest with the opportunity for those with winning proposals to create visual stories about their perspectives on BC’s changing climate.

-We are delighted to share the five winners of the art contest, in alphabetical order – congratulations to all!
+Here are the five winners of the art contest, in alphabetical order — congratulations to all!

 Leah Anthony, Nak’azdli Band

 Tēmā Igharas and Sheldon Pierre Louis were the Indigenous Youth Climate Art Contest judges.
 We are very grateful for the work that Tēmā and Sheldon undertook and for the vast expertise that they contributed to the art judging process.